halobartku/swiat-jezdzca/docs/TESTING.md

 # Testing Guide

-This guide outlines testing strategies, patterns, and best practices for the Primary Water website.
+This guide outlines testing strategies, patterns, and best practices for the Świat Jeźdźca website.

 ## Testing Stack